Anderson-Lai/ib-notes/hleconomics/economics.md

     economic profit decreases if output changes in either direction => profit is maximized

 ### Steps to Maximize Profit
-- find where MR = MC
+- find where MR (or price in case of perfect competition) = MC
-- compare AR to AC to determine profit (or loss) per unit of output
+- compare AR to AC to determine type of profit (or loss) per unit of output
 i.e. abnormal, normal, or negative profit
 - find total profit (or total loss) - profit = TR - TC